s5uishida/install_vpp_upf_dpdk/README.md

 ## Changelog (summary)

+- [2024.06.04] Added confirmation of operation with gNodeB of srsRAN_Project.
 - [2024.05.04] Changed the UPG-VPP OS from Ubuntu 20.04 to 22.04.
 - [2024.03.30] Updated to `v1.13.0` tag.
 - [2024.02.24] Added a procedure to build and install the packages.